tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 We used this difference to create a scheme which is only secure with random oracles.
 But, it's not clear if this property actually matters for security in "realistic" schemes.
-For example, Pseudo-Random Functions (PRF)s can also implemented with a program, but are believed to be as unpredictable as a random oracle.
+For example, Pseudo-Random Functions (PRF) can also implemented with a program, but are believed to be as unpredictable as a random oracle, provided you don't know the secret key used when evaluated them.
 On the other hand, it's possible that there are more *subtle* differences between random oracles and hash functions, and that these differences do result in exploitable vulnerabilities in actual schemes.

-By using a very clear difference, and a very clear trapdoor, we make our counter-example crystal clear.
+By using a very obvious difference, and a obvious clear trapdoor, we make our counter-example crystal clear.
 But even though our counter-example is far removed from concrete schemes, there could still be subtler differences and trapdoors which might exist with more realistic schemes.